 1. Setting up your first research project

-Your first research project is where you build confidence in the platform.
-Choose something where you already have good data and real stakeholder interest.
+Your first research project sets the foundation for your customer intelligence program.
+Choose a project where you already have good data and real stakeholder interest.
 Pre-launch checklist- Confirm Research Hub is activated and accessible

 - Verify you have 50+ VoC assets connected — interviews, surveys, reviews, feedback